alirezakazemipour/Discrete-PPO/README.md

 # PPO
-Implemetation of the proximal policy optimization on the Breakout environment.
+Implemetation of the proximal policy optimization on Atari environments.